scylladb/scylladb/docs/operating-scylla/security/security-checklist.rst

 Audit System Activity
 ~~~~~~~~~~~~~~~~~~~~~

+Auditing is available in `ScyllaDB Enterprise <https://enterprise.docs.scylladb.com/>`_.

-Using the :doc:`auditing feature</operating-scylla/security/auditing/>` allows the administrator to know “who did / looked at / changed what and when.”
+Using the `auditing feature <https://enterprise.docs.scylladb.com/stable/operating-scylla/security/auditing.html>`_ allows the administrator to know “who did / looked at / changed what and when.”
 It also allows logging some or all the activities a user performs on the Scylla cluster.

 General Recommendations
 ~~~~~~~~~~~~~~~~~~~~~~~